preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 \end{aligned}
 $$

-To get the next iteration of y, we “ride the slope” of f(y) one step closer to f(y).
+To get the next iteration of y, we "ride the slope" of f(y) one step closer to f(y).

 $$
 \begin{aligned}